 Price is also important in the equation.
 Providing people with flexible options to match their lifestyle can make them more likely to choose public transit even if it’s not that much cheaper than using their own vehicle.
 The perceived value of the public transit network varies for each individual.

-Having these aspects of the public transit experience in mind, transit authorities can work on improving the overall service aiming to convert as many die-hard car users to public transit riders.
+Having these aspects of the public transit experience in mind, small cities’ public transit authorities can work on improving the overall service aiming to convert as many die-hard car users to public transit riders.
 It may sound like an impossible task when budgets are low, but with the help of smart technologies, much can be achieved by simply listening to what riders want.

 Smart tech to the aid of small and mid-sized cities